Dorian30/absences-manager/README.md

 <img src="./tests.png" width="800"  title="testing">

-**Disclaimer:** Test time is due to the delay set for mocked api and endpoints responses.
-Ideally,
+**Disclaimer:** The test time is due to the delay set for the mocked api and endpoints responses.
+Ideally, all business logic inside the absence service should be in a backend and and then use jest.mock to mock the servers' response.

 ## ⚙️ How to run project locally